Pennsylvania Dress Code (Effective July 2013) - The Board of Directors and State Executive Council approved a Dress Code Policy for all Pennsylvania

 Visit Us on Social Media

-Follow @PAFCCLA on Twitter
+Follow us on Twitter at @pennfccla.

 The Pennsylvania Department of Education (PDE) does not discriminate in its educational programs, activities, or employment practices, based on race, color, national origin, sex, sexual orientation, disability, age, religion, ancestry, union membership, or any other legally protected classification.
 This policy is in accordance with state law, including the Pennsylvania Human Relations Act and with federal law, including Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, and the Americans with Disabilities Act of 1990.